-Rachel Glassberg is a Berlin-based journalist, copywriter, editor and proofreader with expertise in everything from computer game dialogue to digital campaigning to lengthy features on food, travel and politics.
+Rachel Glassberg is a Berlin-based journalist, copywriter, editor and proofreader with expertise in everything from computer game dialogue to digital campaigning to features on food, travel and politics.

-Formerly deputy editor of the English-language magazine Exberliner, she now pseudonymously heads its food section in addition to writing for publications including The Guardian, Frommer’s Travel Guides and The Startup Guide.
-Other long-term clients include Torpor Games and campaign nonprofit SumOfUs.
+Formerly deputy editor of the English-language magazine Exberliner, she now pseudonymously heads its food section in addition to writing for publications including The Takeout, Siegessäule, The Guardian, Frommer’s Travel Guides and The Startup Guide.
+Other long-term clients include Torpor Games and campaigns nonprofit SumOfUs.

 “New life for Switzerland’s hippy valley”, Guardian travel piece exploring Valle Onsernone in Ticino